python-telegram-bot/python-telegram-bot/README_RAW.rst

 Installing
 ==========

-You can install or upgrade python-telegram-bot with:
+You can install or upgrade python-telegram-bot-raw with:

 .. code:: shell